thorio/vfio-run/README.md

 [virtio-dummy-disk]: https://forum.proxmox.com/threads/vm-wont-start-after-disk-set-to-virtio.94646/

 # Known issues

+### Application doesn't want to run in VM

+Some applications or anticheats will refuse to run in a VM.
+In some cases, they can be fooled by configuring SMBIOS.
+Use `.smbios_auto()` to automatically read relevant values from the host system and build a credible config.
+Tested against VRChat EAC, others may or may not work.

 ### QEMU complains "Failed to mmap 0000:01:00.0 BAR 1.
 Performance may be slow"
 dmesg has lines like this: